ani119/ProjektGrupowy/README.md

 # ProjektGrupowy
+Remember to update Unity - always we should have the newest version.

 1. Before add files create an issue and branch.
 2. Before add files to master branch create pull request.